asicoderOfficial/National-Datathon-UH-2020/README.md

 ### Astralaria.pdf
 PDF file made by using LaTeX, explaining the problem, previous work done and the final model presented.
 Written in spanish.

+### Fase Nacional.
+Comentarios Astralaria.pdf
+PDF file that constatates our final position and accuracy result.
+It also provides some possible improvements from the organization.

 ### UPV_Astralaria.txt
 Text file containing the final prediction.